impressto/clippy/README.md

-# Clippy - Secure Text Sharing App
+# Clippy - Text Sharing App

 Clippy is a simple, secure text sharing application that allows users on different computers to share and collaborate on text in real-time.
 When a user creates a new session, a unique ID is generated to securely identify the shared text file on the server.